NALTP/Rules/README.md

 #### Section B - Settings
   - (1) Regular Season:
     - (a) For each week there will be one match consisting of five games.
-    - (b) Maps and starting color:
-      - (i) Maps may be played in any order so long as the correct maps and colors are played that week.
-Changes in map order require captains agreement.
-      - (ii) Maps will follow the schedule posted by the CRC.
+    - (b) Maps and team colors will follow the schedule posted by the CRC
-        - (1) In Season 35, each match will have 2 maps in the following format.
-Each letter represents a unique map.
-          - (aa) Week 1: AAABB;
-          - (bb) Week 2: BCCCD;
-          - (cc) Week 3: DDEEE;
-          - (dd) Week 4: FFFGG;
-          - (ee) Week 5: GHHHI;
-          - (ff) Week 6: IIJJJ;
-          - (gg) Week 7: KKꓘAA;
-      - (iii) Team colors will alternate RBRBR for each match.
-        - (1) The CRC will balance colors as much as possible and publish assignments with the full schedule for the season.
     - (c) Game settings:
       - (i) Capture limit set to none;
       - (ii) Time limit set to 10 minutes;